Six Steps to Safe Hiking

 year round.
 Use a sunscreen with an SPF of at least 30.

 - Raingear—Hikers in the west can expect a daily afternoon thundershower in the summer, but all hikers should be prepared.

 Cell phones can be great for navigation, but they do not always receive a signal in mountainous areas.
 Make sure you take along a trail guide, compass, and map.
 Learn how to use them before heading out.
 Many outdoor stores offer short courses on using maps and compasses.

 Like with any sport, the proper equipment is essential.
 First and foremost, make sure your hiking shoes or boots fit properly and are comfortable.
 The footwear should match the kind of hiking that you plan on doing.
 Boots however, are not the only equipment you need to when you hike.
 Here are some other items you will need to take along:

-- Two pairs of socks to wear and extras in case they get wet—a lightweight liner (eg, polypropylene or polyester) and a cushioning sock made out of wool
+- 2 pairs of socks to wear (a lightweight liner made of polypropylene or polyester and a cushioning sock made out of wool) and extras in case they get wet.

 - Warm, waterproof gloves